Microsoft Negotiations

 Provide a business rationale for your request โ€“ e.g. โ€œWe are considering a competitorโ€ (introduces fear of loss), โ€œOur budget is $X which equates to a Y% discount, otherwise project ROI doesnโ€™t workโ€ (gives a concrete target), or โ€œWeโ€™re willing to be an early adopter reference for Copilot, but need an investment from Microsoft in returnโ€ (offers Microsoft a win in exchange).

-Also, ask your rep to explore creative deal structures: maybe a step discount where Year 1 is 25% off, Years 2โ€“3 are 20% off (so the average meets in the middle), or a larger discount on one product if you concede on another.
+Also, ask your representative to explore creative deal structures, such as a step discount where Year 1 is 25% off, Years 2โ€“3 are 20% off (so the average meets in the middle), or a larger discount on one product if you concede on another.

-Ensure all agreements are documented โ€“ if the rep says โ€œWeโ€™ll give you 100 free licenses of Product X,โ€ get it in writing in the contract or at least an official email.
+Ensure all agreements are documented โ€“ if the representative says, โ€œWeโ€™ll give you 100 free licenses of Product X,โ€ get it in writing in the contract or at least in an official email.
 Verbal promises evaporate once the deal is signed or the account team changes.

 Leveraging Key Add-Ons: Copilot, Defender, and Teams Phone

-In addition to the core E3/E5 licenses, many enterprises negotiate add-on products during their Microsoft 365 deal.
+In addition to the core E3/E5 licenses, many enterprises negotiate add-on products as part of their Microsoft 365 deal.

-These include emerging offerings like Microsoft 365 Copilot (AI assistant), security suites like Microsoft Defender (part of E5 Security), and telephony with Teams Phone.
+These include emerging offerings such as Microsoft 365 Copilot (an AI assistant), security suites like Microsoft Defender (part of E5 Security), and telephony capabilities with Teams Phone.

 How you handle these add-ons can significantly affect your overall deal value.